HolmesShuan/Dynamic-Network-Surgery-Caffe-Reimplementation/README.md

 ```
 ## Tips
 1. The selection of threshold is pretty tricky.
 It may differ a lot between different layers.
-2. If you encounter the vanishing gradient problem, then you could adjust `gamma` and `power` in `solver.prototxt`. <br>
+2. If you encounter the vanishing gradient problem, then adjust `gamma` and `power` in `solver.prototxt`. <br>
-Multiple attempts failed, then reduce `threshold`.
+If multiple attempts failed, then you may reduce the `threshold` based on the 68-95-99.7 rule.

 Threshold | Sparsity
 ------------ | -------------